 Skip to main content

-The Sustainable Triangle Field Site has a refreshed focus and course offerings made possible through a close collaboration with Sustainable Carolina.
-Led by UNC Chapel Hill Chief Sustainability Officer Mike Piehler, students will build and apply their sustainability skill sets and follow their research interests to solve real-world sustainability questions facing the university and the Town of Chapel Hill.
+The Sustainable Triangle Field Site (STFS) has a refreshed focus and course offerings made possible through a close collaboration with Sustainable Carolina.
+Students will build and apply their sustainability skill sets and follow their research interests to solve real-world sustainability questions facing the university and the Town of Chapel Hill.
 The new collaboration with Sustainable Carolina builds from previous successful partnerships by providing an insight into the ways through which universities, communities, industries, and government and nonprofit organizations work together toward a sustainable future.

 The STFS offers students a unique setting in the Research Triangle to pair academic studies in the environment, urban planning, urban design and related fields with practical experience delivered through internships, capstone research projects and field trips.
 Students gain a background in stakeholder and client interaction, research translation, project management, and presentation of findings as an added benefit for future job prospects in the vibrant sustainability field.